On the Two Paths Theorem and the Two Disjoint Paths Problem: Two disjoint paths problem

-Let $G$ be a graph with a tuple $T$ of distinct vertices.
+We now turn to the algorithmic problem of finding two disjoint paths.
+Let $G$ be a graph with a tuple $T$ of pairwise distinct vertices.
 A \emph{web completion} is a set $F$ of edges such that $G+F$ is a web with frame $T$.
-By Theorem~\ref{theo:main_2} such a web completion exists iff $T$ is crossless; thus we generalize and strenghten the two disjoint paths problem as follows:
+By Theorem~\ref{theo:gen}, web completions exist if and only if $T$ is crossless; we solve the following:

 \textsc{Two Disjoint Paths or Web Completion}\\ \textbf{Input:} A graph with a tuple of distinct vertices.\\ \textbf{Output:} A crossing or a web completion.

 In the next two sections we only consider the decision version of this problem.
 We discuss the actual computation of crossings and web completions in Section~\ref{sec:computing_crossings_and_web_completions}, and algorithmic complexity in Section~\ref{sec:complexity}.